Duvi-M/Project-Exploratory-Data-Analysis-EDA-/README.md

-# Overview

-Welcome to my analysis of the data job market, focusing on data analyst roles.
-This project was created out of a desire to navigate and understand the job market more effectively.
-It delves into the top-paying and in-demand skills to help find optimal job opportunities for data analysts.

-The data sourced from [Luke Barousse's Python Course](https://lukebarousse.com/python) which provides a foundation for my analysis, containing detailed information on job titles, salaries, locations, and essential skills.
-Through a series of Python scripts, I explore key questions such as the most demanded skills, salary trends, and the intersection of demand and salary in data analytics.
+Data Job Market Analysis — Focusing on Data Analyst Roles Overview

+This project is my personal exploration of the data analytics job market, created to better understand which skills and tools are most valuable today.
+Using real job postings data, I analyzed salary trends, skill demand, and optimal skill combinations to help identify where the best opportunities are for aspiring and current data analysts.

+The dataset comes from Luke Barousse’s Python Course
+, which provides structured data on job titles, salaries, locations, and required skills.
+With Python and data visualization tools, I aimed to answer key questions like:

+- What are the most in-demand skills for data professionals?

+- Which skills are driving the highest salaries?

+- And where do demand and pay overlap for the best learning opportunities?

-# The Questions
+Project Questions

-Below are the questions I want to answer in my project:
+Here are the main questions I wanted to answer throughout this project:

 1. What are the skills most in demand for the top 3 most popular data roles?
 2. How are in-demand skills trending for Data Analysts?